Gambia commission recommends ex-dictator Jammeh face trial

 The report, which is based on years of witness testimonies, already had been presented to President Adama Barrow, but its posting online late Friday marked the first time that the complete findings were made public.

-Gambian Justice Minister Amadou Dawda Jallow said that the government was “committed to the implementation of the report," but wouldn't release a paper before May on how it plans to go forward.
+Gambian Justice Minister Dawda A. Jallow said that the government was “committed to the implementation of the report," but wouldn't release a paper before May on how it plans to go forward.

 Reed Brody with the International Commission of Jurists said he expected pressure to now mount on Gambia's leader “to deliver justice without further delay for victims who have already waited five years, and in some cases much longer.”

-Note: This story has been corrected to show that the justice minister’s name is Dawda A. Jallow, not Amadou Dawda Jallow.